 However, despite the obvious dangers, many store operators are putting their faith in flimsy levels of protection.
 For instance, the installation of a couple of DSL lines for the transmission of a store’s data is not a reliable solution, as both lines will almost certainly use the same exchange and be equally susceptible to failure when disaster strikes.

 A redundancy plan utilising different landline carriers will also be vulnerable for the same reason.
 And given their present state of development, 3G and 4G mobile technologies are still not sufficiently robust that businesses can rely on them as backup when there is a primary terrestrial broadband failure, whether using cable, DSL or fibre technology.

 The solution is to employ true alternate path backup technology as built-in redundancy which automatically clicks into operation when primary terrestrial facilities fail.

-In this approach, a range of technologies can be employed as backup, including satellite and wireless, depending on which serves as the primary in the customer’s network, and with the goal to achieve the highest availability at the lowest cost, guaranteeing that critical applications remain operational.
+In this approach, a range of technologies can be employed as backup, including satellite and wireless, depending on which serves as the primary in the customer’s network, and with the goal to achieve the highest availability at the lowest cost, guaranteeing that critical application remain operational.
 This is especially important as cloud-based applications such as electronic signature services or project management platforms are becoming integral to business strategies.
 High availability backup is provided through the construction of hybrid WANs combining multiple technologies and parallel networks using two diverse broadband paths at each site.